-Health care income includes an operating fee of \$106,464 per month paid by Mayview Convalescent Home, Inc. A corresponding expense of \$88,114 per month is included in rent expense for the lease of the Mayview property.
+Health care and Related Rental Expense of \$108,038 per month is included in rent expense for the lease of the Mayview property.
 The monthly operating fee and rental expense related to Mayview Convalescent Home, Inc. is assumed to increase 3% each July through the forecast period.